 This program offers two emphases (Health and Human Performance and Health and Fitness Leadership).
-Both are designed to prepare students for ACSM certification.
-The Exercise Science Program provides a liberal arts approach to the understanding of exercise science.
+The Exercise Science Program\provides a liberal arts approach to the understanding of exercise science.
 Theory and practice are blended through a scientific, social, philosophic, and ethical analysis of the discipline.
-In general, our purpose is to provide students the opportunity to develop the skills, abilities and dispositions necessary for critical and independent thinking.
+In general, our purpose is to provide students the opportunity to develop the skills, abilities, and dispositions necessary for critical and independent thinking.
 More specifically, to expose students to the knowledge, skills, and dispositions needed to prepare for careers in exercise science and its related fields, and further professional study.
+Students interested in applying to graduate programs including (but not limited to) Exercise Physiology, Physical Therapy, Occupational Therapy, and Athletic Training should declare the Health and Human Performance Emphasis.

-BACHELOR OF SCIENCE DEGREE with emphasis in Health and Human Performance
+BACHELOR OF SCIENCE DEGREE with emphasis in Health and Human Performance --

-Core Requirements 48 Semester Credit Hours

-Course Number Course Name Semester Credit Hours EXSC 280 Kinesiology & Anatomy for Exercise & Sport 3 EXSC 306 Biomechanics of Sports and Exercise 3 EXSC 323 Exercise Physiology I 3 EXSC 360 Exercise Assessment and Prescription 3 EXSC 370 Nutrition for Health and Human Performance 3 EXSC 390 Physical Activity for Special Populations 3 EXSC 400 Scientific Principles of Strength and Conditioning 3 EXSC 430 Internship (Capstone Experience) 3 EXSC 440 Physical Activity Programming 3 PEH 215 First Aid and Safety 3
+Core Requirements 52 Semester Credit Hours Course Number Course Name Semester Credit Hours EXSC 280 Kinesiology & Anatomy for Exercise & Sport 3 EXSC 306 Biomechanics of Sports and Exercise 3 EXSC 323 Exercise Physiology I 3 EXSC 332 Exercise Physiology II 3 EXSC 360 Exercise Assessment and Prescription 3 EXSC 370 Nutrition for Health and Human Performance 3 EXSC 390 Physical Activity for Special Populations 3 EXSC 400 Scientific Principles of Strength and Conditioning 3 EXSC 430 Internship (Capstone Experience) 3 EXSC 410 or Ethics of Sports and Exercise or Health Ethics and Society PEH 435 3 PEH 315 Injury Prevention and Treatment 3

 Course Number Course Name Semester Credit Hours

+CHEM 105 and Concepts in Chemistry and

+CHEM 106 Concepts in Chemistry Laboratory 4

 CHEM 230 Chemistry of Life Processes 3

 IDS 202 Statistics in Behavioral Sciences 3

 PSY 201 Human Development 3

 PSY 322 Health Psychology 3

-EXSC/PE/PEH Electives: Must take two (2) of the following courses.
+EXSC/PE/PEH Electives: Must take two (1) of the following courses.

-Course Number Course Name Semester Credit Ho
+Course Number Course Name Semester Credit Hours

 EXSC 305 Philosophy of Sports and Exercise 3

-EXSC 310 Sociology and Psychology of Sports and Exercise 3
+EXSC 310 Sociological and Psychological Aspects of Sports 3

-EXSC 410 Ethics of Sports and Exercise 3

 PE 200 Contemporary Health Topics 3

 PE 308 Sports and Fitness Management 3

-PEH 435 Health Ethics and Society 3